 - Place on carpet where the desk will stand

-The rigid plywood distributes load evenly across a large surface, prevents sinking, and creates a stable plane for leveling feet.
+The rigid plywood distributes load evenly, prevents sinking, and creates a stable plane for leveling feet.
 Use at least 3/4” thickness — thinner sheets flex under load.
-This is the most effective carpet solution and costs $15-25 at any hardware store.
+Total cost: $15–25 at any hardware store.
+This is the most effective carpet solution.

-Some desks perform better resting directly on their foot crossbar.
+Some desks are more stable when resting directly on their foot crossbar rather than adjustable feet or casters.

 - Remove wheels or adjustable feet if your frame has a base crossbar